BillCruise/LinearAlgebra/glossary.md

 If **v**<sub>1</sub>,...,**v**<sub>p</sub> are in a vector space V, then Span { **v**<sub>1</sub>,...,**v**<sub>p</sub> } is a subspace of V.

-## 4.2 Null Spaces, Columns Spaces, and Linear Transformations
+## 4.2 - Null Spaces, Columns Spaces, and Linear Transformations

-## 4.3 Linearly Independent Sets; Bases
+## 4.3 - Linearly Independent Sets; Bases

-## 4.4 Coordinate Systems
+## 4.4 - Coordinate Systems

+## 4.5 - The Dimension of a Vector Space

+## 4.6 - Rank

+## 4.7 - Change of Basis

+## 4.8 - Applications to Difference Equations

+## 4.9 - Application to Markov Chains